.300 AAC Blackout: Performance

-Compared to the 6.8×43mm Special Purpose Cartridge, another round made to have increased stopping power over the 5.56 NATO, the 300 Blackout has different capabilities.
+Compared to the 6.8×43 mm Special Purpose Cartridge, another round made to have increased stopping power over the 5.56 NATO, the 300 Blackout has different capabilities.
 The 300 BLK was designed with a specific shorter-range focus to have equal or more energy than the 7.62 Soviet and work reliably with suppressors.
-The earlier 6.8 SPC was simply designed to have more energy at all ranges than the 5.56×45mm.
+The earlier 6.8 SPC was simply designed to have more energy at all ranges than the 5.56×45 mm.
 It has a relatively small projectile with a high velocity that maintains performance at range.
 At 200 yd, the 300 BLK drops 2 in lower than the 6.8 SPC, while it drops 30 in lower at 500 yd.
 The 115 gr 6.8-round has a higher muzzle energy of 1,694 ftlb due to its greater velocity, while the 125 gr 300 BLK round has a muzzle energy of 1,360 ftlb.
 Both rounds were made to be used in an easily converted AR-15.
 The 6.8 SPC has a more difficult conversion because it was designed around the obsolete .30 Remington cartridge, requiring a different bolt and decreasing standard magazine capacity.
 The 300 BLK was made specifically for ease of conversion, so the standard bolt will work and a magazine can be used to its full capacity, so the only change needed is the barrel and gas system.

 Potential hazards

-The very advantage of the 300 BLK (its similarity to the popular .223/5.56 caliber) can also be a safety issue if ammunition of the two calibers is mixed.
+The advantage of the 300 BLK (its similarity to the popular .223/5.56 caliber) can also be a safety issue if ammunition of the two calibers is mixed.
 Because of similar chamber dimensions between the two calibers, SAAMI has listed the combination of using a 300 BLK round in a .223 chamber as unsafe.
 Since the bullet of the 300 BLK is larger than the bore of the .223 caliber, chambering and firing causes excessive pressure to build up since the bullet has nowhere to go, which can cause the rifle to explode resulting in risk of injury or death.
 Since the mix up can easily be done, some suggest owners of firearms in both calibers carefully separate firearm and ammunition of the two types by, for instance, clearly marking the firearms and magazines, and visually inspect every round while loading magazines.
 Whether a 300 BLK cartridge actually is able to chamber in a .223 barrel depends on bullet length and shape, bullet seating depth, crimping, and the volume of powder charge.
 Ideally, cartridges would use one of the longer projectiles, a case-filling powder charge, and have the projectile crimped into place.